razavi-lab/razavi-lab.github.io/_pages/position.md

 <!--
 **Open Positions**   -->

-<p>We are seeking motivated and creative graduate and undergraduate researchers to join our team!</p>
+<p>We seek motivated and creative graduate and undergraduate researchers to join our group!</p>

 ### Graduate Students: How to Apply
 <p>Interested candidates should apply to either the <a href="https://engineering.unl.edu/graduate-programs/biomedical-engineering-phd/">Biomedical Engineering (BME) Program</a> or the <a href="https://engineering.unl.edu/mme/mme-graduate-programs/">Mechanical and Materials Engineering (MME) Program</a>.</p>